ndaman/vim-config/README.md

 mkdir MyProject
 cp vim-config/Makefile MyProject/Makefile
 ```
-Edit the Makefile init entry so that it contains a --bard <ID> on the pio init line, then init with
+Edit the Makefile init entry so that it contains a --board <ID> on the pio init line, then init with
 ```
 make init
 ```